 Stories of Gratitude

-We take the privacy of all recipients very seriously, but through SySTEM School former principal, Angelica Cruz, we are able to share two anonymous family stories of appreciation:
+We take the privacy of all recipients very seriously, but through former SySTEM School principal, we are able to share two anonymous family stories of appreciation:

 One of our high needs families consists of nine family members living in a one- bedroom residence.
 The head of the family is a single parent who struggles to make ends meet.
 Her oldest child is in high school and works part time to help provide for the family because their mother has frequent health issues that prevent her from consistent work.